Organomercury chemistry: Reactions

 Organomercury halides react with hydride sources to give organomercury hydrides.
-Those compounds have an exceptionally weak C-Hg bond, and readily cleave to alkyl radicals.
+Those compounds have an exceptionally weak C−Hg bond, and readily cleave to alkyl radicals.

 Applications

 The toxicity of organomercury compounds notwithstanding, organomercury compounds have often proved useful catalysts.

 Hydration and related reactions of acetylene

-Several Hg-catalyzed conversions of acetylene have been commercialized by Hoechst AG, BASF, and Chisso. is produced by Hg-catalyzed hydration of acetylene:
+Several Hg-catalyzed conversions of acetylene have been commercialized by Hoechst AG, BASF, and Chisso.
+Acetaldehyde is produced by Hg-catalyzed hydration of acetylene: